zbinney/Stats_in_Sports_2021/README.md

 * Homeworks

 The course also includes a group final project working with real-world sports data.
 The projects for this semester were analyses of Emory's MBB and WBB practice data, creating a recruitment map for Emory Athletics, and analyzing nflfastR data.
 A more detailed final project description and rubric is available upon request.

+Feel free to use any of these materials with attribution to Zachary Binney, Oxford College of Emory University and this Github link.